rubyworks/smeagol/README.md

 to maintain a standalone copy of a Github wiki but you want to update it through the Github interface.

-Gollum follows the rules of [Semantic Versioning](http://semver.org/) and uses [TomDoc](http://tomdoc.org/) for inline documentation.
+Smeagol follows the rules of [Semantic Versioning](http://semver.org/) and uses [TomDoc](http://tomdoc.org/) for inline documentation.